Online gambling addiction: signs, symptoms, psychological effects, and treatments

 Is online gambling a mental illness?

-Yes, online gambling is a mental illness that falls under the broader category of gambling disorder, which is recognized as a mental health condition by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
+Yes, online gambling is a mental illness because it falls under the diagnosis of gambling disorder, recognized in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) as a psychiatric condition.

 What are the signs and symptoms of online gambling addiction?

-Signs and symptoms of online gambling addiction pertain to the particular actions and experiences that signify a problematic involvement with internet-based gambling activities.
+Signs and symptoms of online gambling addiction pertain to the particular actions and experiences signifying a problematic involvement with internet-based gambling activities.
 The signs and symptoms of online gambling addiction are listed below.

-- Preoccupation with online gambling: Individuals with online gambling addiction often find themselves constantly thinking about gambling.
-This preoccupation includes reliving past gambling experiences, planning the next gambling session, and figuring out ways to obtain money to gamble.
-Thoughts of affected individuals are often dominated by gambling activities to the extent that it interferes with daily responsibilities and social interactions.
+- Preoccupation with online gambling: Individuals with online gambling addiction experience persistent thoughts about gambling.
+Such preoccupation includes reliving past gambling experiences, planning the next gambling session, and figuring out ways to obtain money to gamble.
+Gambling-related thoughts dominate to the point of daily responsibilities and social interactions being disrupted.

 - Mood swings: The anticipation and excitement of placing bets and the potential for winning leads to heightened feelings of euphoria.
 Conversely, the disappointment and frustration of losing results in significant emotional lows.
-This rollercoaster of emotions causes rapid and unpredictable changes in mood.
-A 2016 report by Goldstein et al., titled, “Mood, motives, and money: An examination of factors that differentiate online and non-online young adult gamblers” revealed that during gambling events, online gamblers reported having more negative affect (e.g., upset, fatigued, bored).
-Non-online gamblers quit playing frequently because their friends stopped playing or because they felt better.
+Online gambling activities were primarily started to earn income and relieve boredom, serving as a pastime, and were more frequently terminated when the gambler felt bored, upset or tired.
+The accessibility of online gambling attracts young adults struggling with boredom; however, the activity itself eventually becomes monotonous, exhausting or distressing, as noted in a 2016 report by Goldstein et al., titled “Mood, motives, and money: An examination of factors that differentiate online and non-online young adult gamblers.”

-- Increasing amounts of money spent: Another common manifestation of online gambling is the need to gamble with increasing amounts of money to achieve the same level of excitement.
-This escalation is where the gambler requires higher stakes to experience the initial thrill.
-This behavior leads to significant financial losses, as individuals continuously raise the stakes despite the risks involved.
+- Increasing amounts of money spent: Another common manifestation of online gambling is the urge to wager larger sums of money to reach the same level of excitement.
+Such escalation pushes the gambler to seek higher stakes in order to recapture the initial thrill.
+The behavior results in severe financial losses as individuals keep raising the stakes despite the risks involved.

-- Craving: Craving is a strong, often irresistible urge to engage in online gambling, driven by the desire to experience the excitement and thrill associated with winning.
-These cravings are typically triggered by various cues, such as seeing gambling advertisements, receiving emails from gambling sites, or even thinking about past gambling experiences.
-A 2023 review from the Journal of Behavioral Addictions titled, “Craving in gambling disorder: A systematic review” stated that gambling severity, gambling episodes, pursuing behavior, and income-generating offenses are all associated with craving.
-It is additionally linked to negative urgency and emotional states.
+- Craving: Craving is a strong, irresistible urge to engage in online gambling, driven by the desire to experience the excitement and thrill associated with winning.
+Cravings are typically triggered by various cues, such as seeing gambling advertisements, receiving emails from gambling sites, or even thinking about past gambling experiences.
+A 2023 study by Mallorquí-Bagué et al., called “Craving in gambling disorder: A systematic review” revealed craving was a strong predictor of increased gambling episodes, gambling frequency, greater gambling disorder (GD) severity, decisions to chase losses, chasing persistence and the inability to delay gratification.
+In contrast, high-risk positive reinforcement situations (e.g., excitement) increased the intensity of cravings, thereby increasing gambling.

 What are the psychological effects of online gambling addiction?

-Psychological effects of online gambling addiction describe the variety of negative mental and emotional outcomes that arise from an obsessive online gambling habit.
+Psychological effects of online gambling addiction describe the mental and emotional consequences developing from compulsive engagement with digital gambling platforms.
 The psychological effects of online gambling addiction are listed below.

 What are other consequences of online gambling addiction?

-Other consequences of online gambling addiction encompass the effects of compulsive online gambling that extend far beyond the mental health issues that arise from such behavior.
+Other consequences of online gambling addiction encompass the effects of compulsive online gambling extending far beyond mental health issues and financial loss arising from such behavior.
 The other consequences of online gambling addiction are listed below.

 What are the treatments for online gambling addiction?

-Treatments for online gambling addiction involve diverse therapeutic interventions aimed at helping individuals overcome their compulsive online gambling behaviors and tackle the root causes of their addiction.
+Treatments for online gambling addiction describe structured approaches designed to help individuals regain control over gambling behavior and reduce harmful consequences.
 The treatments for online gambling addiction are listed below.

 - Support groups: Support groups like Gamblers Anonymous provide a community of individuals who share similar struggles with gambling addiction.
-Regular meetings and a regimented program centered on the 12-step paradigm allow these groups to provide accountability, peer support, and encouragement.
-Gaining insights from individuals who have effectively navigated their addiction and exchanging personal experiences instill optimism and drive.
+Regular meetings and a regimented program centered on the 12-step paradigm allow groups to provide accountability, peer support, and encouragement.
+In the course of such conversations, members frequently pick up more constructive ways of handling stress and cravings.
+Staying away from risky gambling behaviors becomes easier with consistent involvement, leading to greater accountability.

 How to overcome online gambling addiction?